The answer is simple: then you must be doing something wrong.

 Sure, we know how you feel: a dozen of tasks on the list, and deadlines pressing down on you.
 You must be crazy to waste your precious time on stupid time-tracking when you are swamped like this… right?

-Top 5 Things to Avoid When Tracking Time
+Top 5 Things to Avoid When Tracking Hours Worked

 - Record time twice.
-Often, people record time on paper or in Excel spreadsheets.
+Often, people track hours worked on paper or in Excel spreadsheets.
 After that, they have to transfer all their entries to their corporate time-tracking software.
 It’s time-consuming, so make sure that you record time only once!
 Besides, when you copy your entries, you tend to make more errors.

 - Track time in advance.
 That isn’t a good idea, either.
 You may think the task will take half an hour to complete, yet in reality it takes you half a day (especially if it is on Friday, ha-ha).
 Don’t make a habit of this, because you will have to re-enter your hours often.
 P. S. If you need to enter the time budget information, use the time estimates feature for that.